TheCahyag/Git-Essential-Training/README.md

     * `git diff --color-words`: Returns the changes, but instead of using two lines for a change it will only show the part of the line that was changed
 * `git rm FILE`: Delete FILE from git and the repo, the change is already added to staging index
 * `git mv OLD_FILE NEW_FILE`: Rename OLD_FILE to NEW_FILE and will add it to the staging index
+* `git checkout -- FILE`: Get the repo's version of FILE in the current branch (--) and replace the working directories version
+* `git reset HEAD FILE`: Reset FILE to the version of the file that is in the HEAD commit

 #### Git Commit Message Etiquette
 * Keep the message a short single-line summary (less than 50 characters) orr
 * Optionally followed by a blank line and a more complete description
-* Bullet points are usally asterisks or hyphens
+* Bullet points are usually asterisks or hyphens
 * You can add "ticket tracking numbers" from bugs or support requests
 Example:
 Bad - "Fix typo"